+Valuation Techniques

-Valuation Techniques Market Data Approach A process of comparing the subject property being appraised to similar comparable properties recently sold or being offered for sale.
+Market Data Approach A process of comparing the subject property being appraised to similar comparable properties recently sold or being offered for sale.

 Cost Approach It is an estimate of the investment required to duplicate the property in its present condition.
 It is reached by estimating the value of the building "as if new" and then deducting the depreciated cost.
-Fundamental to the Cost Approach is the estimate of Reproduction Cost New of the improvements.
-Significant Unobservabl e Inputs Reproduction Cost New The cost to create a virtual replica of the existing structure, employing the same design and similar building materials.
-Size Size of lot in terms of area.
-Evaluate if the lot size of property or comparable conforms to the average cut of the lots in the area and estimate the impact of lot size differences on land value.
-Shape Particular form or configuration of the lot.
-A highly irregular shape limits the usable area whereas an ideal lot configuration maximizes the usable area of the lot which is associated in designing an improvement which conforms with the highest and best use of the property.
-Location Location of comparative properties whether on a Main Road, or secondary road.
-Road width could also be a consideration if data is available.
-As a rule, properties located along a Main Road are superior to properties located along a secondary road.
+Fundamental to the improvements.

+Cost Approach is the estimate of Reproduction Cost New of the the same design and similar building materials.